 Don’t forget your children

 ISAs aren’t just for adults!
 Since 2011, Junior ISAs have been around to help you boost your child’s financial future by giving you an extra bit of tax-efficient saving allowance especially for them.
 And just like you, your child has an annual allowance that gets renewed every tax year.
-From the year 2019/20, your child can have up to £4,368 saved or invested in a Junior ISA.
 You can either choose to pay into a Junior Cash ISA, or a Junior Stocks and Shares, or both, as long as you don’t exceed your child’s annual allowance.
 Your child can only have one each of these throughout their childhood and anything put in their account belongs to them and no one else.
 When your child turns 18, they’ll be able to access their money and their Junior ISA will automatically turn into an adult ISA, giving them the opportunity to keep building up their savings in a tax-efficient way.

 The tax treatment depends on your individual circumstances and may be subject to change in the future.